Grebe

 Grebes (/ˈɡriːbz/) are aquatic diving birds in the order Podicipediformes (/ˌpɒdᵻsᵻˈpɛdᵻfɔrmiːz/).
 Grebes are widely distributed freshwater birds, with some species also found in marine habitats during migration and winter.
 Most grebes fly, although some flightless species exist, most notably in stable lakes.
 The order contains a single family, the Podicipedidae, which includes 22 species in six extant genera.

 Although, superficially, they resemble other diving birds such as loons and coots, they are most closely related to flamingos, as supported by morphological, molecular and paleontological data.
-Many species are monogamous and are known for their courtship displays, with the pair performing synchronized dances across the water's surface.
+Many species are monogamous and are known for their courtship discipline, with the pair performing synchronized dances across the water's surface.
 The birds build floating vegetative nests where they lay several eggs.
 About a third of the world's grebes are listed at various levels of conservation concerns—the biggest threats including habitat loss, the introduction of invasive predatory fish and human poaching.
 As such, three species have gone extinct.